 CLAS Diversity, Equity, and Inclusion

 Consistent with the University of Connecticut’s overriding commitment to diversity as a core value and basic tenet, the College of Liberal Arts and Sciences recently launched a connected initiative intended to facilitate, engender, and feature productive exchanges, dialogues, and programs.
-Envisioned by Interim Dean Davita Silfen Glasberg as a means of linking the University’s mission to our College vision, this website – focused on CLAS’s Diversity, Equity, and Inclusion portfolio – is intended as a multifaceted resource for faculty, staff, and students.
+This website focuses on CLAS’s Diversity, Equity, and Inclusion portfolio, and is intended as a multifaceted resource for faculty, staff, and students.

 Understanding that class, race, ethnicity, gender, and sexuality are integral to the academic, administrative, and everyday lives of all faculty, staff, and students in CLAS, the College is dedicated to making UConn a welcome place for diverse identities; it is likewise unswerving in its commitment to equitable practices and inclusive measures.
 Such commitments are evident in the institutional fact that CLAS is the proud academic home for faculty, researchers, and students whose research directly reflects this investment.